FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 Trip: 26 July 2016.
 From Zakynthos to Kyllini and back, with the FIOR DI LEVANTE of Levante Ferries.

-Nine months after I made a Tribute post about the amazing FIOR DI LEVANTE of the Zakynthos-based Levante Ferries, I am now posting about my second and third respective trips with this ship, which occurred in the morning of 26 July 2016, which was exactly one year and two days after the first trip I ever had with the Levante Ferries flagship.
-Indeed, my summer stay in the island of Zakynthos was short this year, and the tickets we bought in the port of Kyllini included a trip with the ZAKYNTHOS 1 of Kefalonian Lines from Kyllini to Zakynthos and with the FIOR DI LEVANTE's fleetmate, the MARE DI LEVANTE (ex-IONIAN STAR).
+Nine months after I made a Tribute post about the amazing conventional ferry FIOR DI LEVANTE of Levante Ferries (which is based in Zakynthos), I am now posting about my second and third respective trips with this ship, which occurred in the morning of 26 July 2016, which was exactly one year and two days after the first trip I ever had with the Levante Ferries flagship.
+Indeed, my summer stay in the island of Zakynthos was short this year, and the tickets we bought in the port of Kyllini included a trip with the ZAKYNTHOS I of Kefalonian Lines from Kyllini to Zakynthos and with the FIOR DI LEVANTE's fleetmate, namely the MARE DI LEVANTE (ex-IONIAN STAR).
 As a result, I initially thought that I would not be able to travel at all with this unique ferry for the 2016 summer season.
 Thankfully though, my father offered to have me do an early morning trip to Kyllini and back with the FIOR DI LEVANTE two days prior to our departure, which I immediately accepted (this post is mainly dedicated to my father, who made these two trips possible).
 As a typical day in Zakynthos includes going to the beach during the morning and the afternoon, I decided to board the FIOR DI LEVANTE on her first morning trip from Zakynthos to Kyllini, which is at 05:45!
 After arriving in Kyllini, the ship would depart at 07:30 on the return trip to Zakynthos.
 These two trips mark the earliest ones I have ever taken on the Ionian Sea exclusively.
-As there were not many passengers, I got the chance to experience calm and comfortable trips with an already extremely comfortable and modern ferry.
+As there were not many passengers, I got the chance to experience calm and enjoyable trips with an already extremely comfortable and modern ferry.
 Though two days later, in the end, I did not end up traveling with the MARE DI LEVANTE as the tickets were originally stating, but with... the FIOR DI LEVANTE!

 A view of the FIOR DI LEVANTE from my hotel in Zakynthos, as she heads towards Kyllini.